CBD and hemp are frequently discussed in combination, but are they the exact same point?

 Although cannabis (the drug) and industrial hemp both derive from cannabis Sativa and contain the psychoactive element tetrahydrocannabinol (THC), they are distinct strains with unique compositions and uses.

 Unlike cannabis, hemp has lower concentrations of THC and higher concentrations of cannabidiol (CBD).
 Simply, neither hemp nor CBD will get you high.

-Hemp has been grown for thousands of years in Asia and the Middle East, but it also has a history in the UNITED STATE.
-For example, hemp was utilized by the UNITED STATE during World War II to make uniforms, canvas and rope.
+Hemp has been grown for thousands of years in Asia and the Middle East, but it also has a history in the US.
+For example, hemp was utilized by the US during World War II to make uniforms, canvas and rope.